gecos-lab/SlipTendency/README.md

 # SlipTendency #

-***SlipTendency*** is a Matlab open-source stress modelling application that can be used to test the proness of planes with variable attitude to slip under an input stress field.
-In addition to classical slip tendency analysis (e.g. ), ***anisotropic slip tendency analysis*** can be performed as in the papers listed in the following, that also include some theory and case studies.
+***SlipTendency*** is a Matlab open-source stress modelling application that can be used to test the proness of planes with variable attitude to slip (slip tendency) or dilate (dialtion tendency) under an input stress field.
+In addition to classical slip tendency analysis, ***anisotropic slip tendency analysis*** can be performed as in the papers listed in the following, that also include some theory and case studies.

 If you have questions or you think you have found a bug, please contact me through the [***issues***](https://github.com/andrea-bistacchi/SlipTendency/issues) system (in this way the interaction will remain recorded for future users).